MainulDip/pythonStudy/DjangoQuickDocs.md

 ## Django Quick Docs Overview:
 This Docs is a personalised jump start documentation for django app.

+### Architecture:
+Django is an MVT (Model, View, Template) based framework.
+Where View acts like "Controller" in MVC.

 ### Install and runserver:

  - Setup venv virtualizatio env: From inside Directory "python -m venv .venv" to setup venv.
 A common directory location for a virtual environment is .venv